 Have a look at the tread on your tyres too as this is vital for traction and reducing braking distance.
 The 20p test is a simple way to do this; insert one of these coins into several different parts of the centre three-quarters of the tread.
 If the outer band is visible anywhere then your tread is too worn and it is time to change your tyres.

-If you haven't had your oil and filter changed for a while then it is worth getting this done before you go abroad.
+If you haven't had your oil and filter changed for a while then it is worth getting this done before driving abroad.
 Make sure the oil you use is to the correct specification.

-Having working lights is a must, not only for safety around other drivers but also so that you don't run into trouble with the law while you are away.
+Having working lights is a must, not only for safety around other drivers but also so that you don't run into trouble with the law while you are away on your Euro trip.

 Make sure you check that all your lights are working, including headlights, rear lights, brake lights, indicators, side lights and fog lights.
 Clean them regularly too to increase visibility.

 When the engine is cold, check your coolant level and top it up if need be.
 It's useful to have a mixture of water and antifreeze in your system as this stops the coolant freezing in winter and can also help to prevent a build-up of corrosion too.

 Have a look at your screenwash level too and top it up if need be.